NDevTK/infra/doc/users/services/commit_queue/index.md

 ### Binary files?

-Yes, binary file are supported by try jobs as well as CQ now!
+Yes, binary files are supported by try jobs as well as CQ now!

 ### My CL has a bazillion files, will it blend?